Jamesits/docker-ripe-atlas/README.md

 ## Tags

 The following prebuilt tags are available at [Docker Hub](https://hub.docker.com/r/jamesits/ripe-atlas).
-Just use `latest` tag and Docker will select image variant automatically.
+The `latest` tag supports [multi-arch](https://www.docker.com/blog/multi-arch-build-and-images-the-simple-way/), and should be used by default.

 * **`latest`: For all supported devices listed below (multi-arch)**
 * `latest-arm64`: For arm64 (aarch64) devices